 Stephen Hawking bet fellow physicist Gordon Kane $100 that the Higgs boson didn’t exist.

 And in a book of his lectures published about a year ago, titled Starmus, he got his revenge: The Higgs field, which is associated with the Higgs boson, could destroy the universe!
 So you can keep your hundred bucks, Gordon Kane!

 In the preface to his book Hawking says:

 The Higgs potential has the worrisome feature that it might become metastable at energies above 100 [billion] gigaelectronvolts (GeV).
 This could mean that the universe could undergo catastrophic vacuum decay, with a bubble of the true vacuum expanding at the speed of light.
 This could happen at any time and we wouldn’t see it coming.

-In other words, it’s possible that the field associated with this recently discovered particle could suddenly start wiping out all matter in a bubble that would expand at the speed of light—which means we wouldn’t see it coming.
-Suddenly our world and everything in it would just vanish without warning.
+In other words, it’s possible that the field associated with this recently discovered particle could suddenly start wiping out all matter in a bubble that would expand so fast that there would be no warning.
+Suddenly our world and everything in it would just vanish into nothingness.